-The Group incurred capital expenditure on tangible fixed assets during the year amounting to £7.4m, compared to a prior year figure of £4.2m.
-Expenditure in 2021-22 included £4.8m on construction works for the major refurbishment of catering facilities which will reopen in January 2023, refurbishment of accommodation in the surrounding courtyards, design and planning for work to convert buildings on the West side of the College site into a new Porters' Lodge and administration building, and further investment in IT infrastructure.
+The Group incurred capital expenditure on tangible fixed assets during the year amounting to £9.9m, compared to a prior year figure of £7.4m.
+Expenditure in 2022-23 included £3.2m to complete the major refurbishment of catering facilities which opened in February 2023, £2.5m on work to convert buildings on the West side of the College site into a new Porters' Lodge and administration building, £0.7m on refurbishments of existing student accommodation, £1.2m on planning and design for a new post-graduate accommodation campus to be constructed close to the College ready for occupation in 2025, and further investment in IT infrastructure.